 3. Garage Door Cables

-Garage door cables are another essential part of your opening system.
+Garage door cables are another essential garage door parts of your opening system.
 They are crafted from galvanized steel, making them tough and long-lasting.
 Cables work alongside your springs to ensure your garage door’s weight stays balanced as it opens and closes.
 This ensures your garage door will not come down too fast and break from impact with the floor.

 4. Garage Door Drums